TUW-GEO/pytesmo/README.rst

 ==========

 We are happy if you want to contribute.
 Please raise an issue explaining what is missing or if you find a bug.
-We will also gladly accept pull requests against our develop branch for new features or bug fixes.
+We will also gladly accept pull requests against our master branch for new features or bug fixes.

 If you want to contribute please follow these steps:

 - Fork the pytesmo repository to your account
-- make a new feature branch from the pytesmo develop branch
+- make a new feature branch from the pytesmo master branch
 - hack away
 - please include tests for your contributions in one of the test directories We use py.test so a simple function called test_my_feature is enough
-- submit a pull request to our develop branch
+- submit a pull request to our master branch

 Build status
 ============